Last updated: 02/02/2021

 Fig. 20 – The small script template for Monkey’s staff (larger version).

-The following two sections include a small sampling of what I consider to be the least and most accurate portrayals in modern media.
+The following two sections include a small sampling of what I consider to be the least and most accurate portrayals in past and modern media.
 These are presented in no particular order.

 3.1.
 The least accurate